 The clear message of “Atlas Shrugged” embraces a natural aristocracy based on hard work, real productivity and genuine talent … although the first two qualify you for club membership.
 Inclusion isn’t based on privilege or politics.
 Nevertheless, it is a totally self-reliant ideology … a selfish one to many people.

 I’ve led a grand life around the world a zillion times in business and on the arms of very rich men — and struggling artist types, too.
-Am I the model, then, for the average American woman?
-I think not.
 My capacity for excellence is not normal; rather it is a gift.
 My moxie is not the norm but also a gift from the universe — from God, if you prefer.
+For me, it’s a gift from the goddesses, and Angelina Jolie is a living breathing one.

 The Bell Tolls for Virtue